shayannikoohemat/MappingLibrary_2021/Tools/indoor_geometry_reconstruction_v2/geometry_modeling/ReadMe.md

 ##### B5.
 Generating Volumetric Files and OFF Format
 Technically if everything is fine with previous step, you can directly apply steps B5.1 and B5.2 directly on the output of the `extended_laserpoints()` which is the output of B4.
-   > If you want to have separate OFF files at the end, after step4 separate walls, floors
-    and ceilings (using the labels) and proceed with step B5.

 ##### B5.1 Generate Volumetric Walls (3D boxes)
  Modeling volumetric walls generates boxes from rectangles/polygons.
 The input of this function is the output of MergSurfaces() from utils